egoist/gist-it/README.md

 When I ran into some issues and got a `error.log`, the best way to report bugs is `gist-it error.log` and post the link to it on the issue you created.

+## Download executable

+[Here](https://github.com/egoist/gist-it/releases)'s the [pkg](https://github.com/zeit/pkg)-ed version of this library, which means you can use it without Node.js installed.

 ## Install

 ```bash